 Data frame with attributes at plot level.
 It must contain a column named id (character string or numeric value) with encoding coinciding with that used in id argument of normalize for identifying plots.
-If there are strata, another column named 'stratum' (numeric) will be required for other functionalities of optional logical which indicates whether or not the normalized point cloud will be plot.
-If this argument is not specified by the user, it will be set to TRUE by default and, as consequence, the normalized point cloud will be plot.
+If there are strata, another column named 'stratum' (numeric) will be required for other functionalities of FORTLS (see, for instance, estimation.plot.size or metrics.variables).
+If this argument is not specified by the user, it will be set to NULL by default and, as a consequence, the function will not add these possible plot attributes.